prashubansal/chai-backend/Readme.md

 - wherever I need file upload capabilities, we'll inject the multer there
 - we are using DiskStorage to store the files.
 -

+## RefreshToken and AccessToken

+**AccessToken** - usually short lived(short term expiry)

+**RefreshToken** - usually long lived(long term expiry)

+**Why**
+- Till you have AccessToken, you can access the resources/feature, no need for authentication
+- RefreshToken is saved in database and will be provided to the user.
+- User is validated through AccessToken only.
+- But user do not need to enter password to get the new AccessToken everytime, if you have your RefreshToken then hit a specific end point, if the user's RefreshToken and DB's RefreshToken matches, it will give the user a new AccessToken.